I have enjoyed horse racing for quite a long time while living in the U.S. I used to go to the racetrack often with friends when I was younger.

 Horses that have won big races at the racetrack definitely have a different atmosphere.

-They are not only large and muscular, but their attitude is also different.
+It's not just their large size and strong muscles, but their attitude seems different.

 When they walk around the paddock before the race, they hold their heads high, as if they know people are watching them.